flownative/localbeach/README.md

 # Local Beach

 Local Beach is a development environment for [Neos CMS](https://www.neos.io) and Flow Framework.
-Under the hood, it's using Docker and the official Beach Docker images (Nginx, PHP and Redis).
+Under the hood, it's using Docker, and the official Beach Docker images (Nginx, PHP and Redis).
 You don't need a Beach account nor be a [Flownative](https://www.flownative.com) customer in order to use Local Beach because Local Beach is free (as in free beer, or free coffee).

 This README currently only contains some notes about Local Beach.
 You may find more information on the [Local Beach website](https://www.flownative.com/localbeach).

-Currently automatic installation via Homebrew (on a Mac) is supported.
+Currently, automatic installation via Homebrew (on a Mac) is supported.
 Manual installation on Linux is *possible*, but requires some fiddling.
-The setup instructions for Local Beach are currently located in our [knowledge base](https://support.flownative.com/help/en-us/14-local-beach/38-how-to-set-up-local-beach).
+The setup instructions for Local Beach can be found in our [knowledge base](https://support.flownative.com/help/en-us/14-local-beach/38-how-to-set-up-local-beach).

 tldr;